Frequently Asked Questions

 How much does Medicare cover for my appointments if I have a Chronic Disease Management Plan?

 Medicare will cover a portion of the session fee for up to 5 sessions in a calendar year.
-You GP will recommend up to 5 sessions that you can use for your appointments.
-Payment of the full fee is required on the day and then a Medicare rebate is processed for you (approximately $60, you can access Medicare Benefits Scheme information here on rebates for 10970 for SLP & 10958 for OT)
+You GP may recommend up to 5 sessions that you can use towards your appointment fee.
+Payment of the full fee is required on the day and then a Medicare rebate is processed for you (approximately $62, you can access Medicare Benefits Scheme information here on rebates for 10970 for SLP & 10958 for OT).
+We can provide therapy under a GP Chronic Condition Management Plan (GPCCMP) or the M.10, for children and young people (under 25) with complex neurodevelopmental disorders or eligible disabilities.

-What does my therapist do for me outside of our face to face time?
+What happens outside of our face to face time?

 Our clinical team work hard to ensure we are providing a quality and individualised service.
-Outside of the face to face time you see us for each session we also:
+We dedicate significant time outside of sessions to ensure every child receives a high-quality, individualised experience.
+Outside of the face to face time you see us for each session we:

 - Plan therapy sessions specific for your child around their interests